Prophet Muhammad (peace be upon him) and the Taking of Poison:

 And it extends to the back and is called al-wateen.

 So here we observe that al-wateen is actually a part of al-abhar.
 This is why al-wateen is sometimes used synonymously with al-abhar in some dictionaries.
-It is because al-wateen is a part of al-abhar, however likewise can't be said vice versa, for Al-abhar doesn't necessarily refer to al-wateen.
+However, it can't be said vice versa, for Al-abhar doesn't necessarily refer to al-wateen.

-Here is where the problem lies for Wood, for how could Wood clearly and decisively demonstrate to us that when the Prophet (peace be upon him) used the word abhar, that he was specifically referring to the al-wateen part of it?
+Here is where Wood's problem lies: How could Wood clearly and decisively demonstrate to us that when the Prophet (peace be upon him) used the word abhar, he was specifically referring to the al-wateen part of it?
 I can't fathom how Wood would be able to demonstrate this.

 The famous linguist Al-Fayrooz'abaadi in his famous dictionary al-Qaamoos Al-Muheet said: